logaretm/vee-validate/docs/guide/basics.md

 ```

 :::warning
 If you cannot use neither `v-model` or a `value` binding on your inputs, you can still validate your fields.
-For example a `file` type input usually doesn't use `v-mode`.
+For example a `file` type input usually doesn't use `v-model`.
 To validate such fields, visit the [model-less validation guide](../advanced/model-less-validation.md).
 :::

 If you are using a CDN with vee-validate you may have to use the `kebab` case as HTML is case insensitive, so you need to reference the `ValidationProvider` as `validation-provider`.